kptdev/kpt/docs/design-docs/08-package-variant.md

 to create, how to schedule them across Nodes, how to configure those Pods, and how to manage those Pods as changes happen are very different with each workload controller.
-Similarly, we can build different controllers to handle different ways in which we want to generate `PackageRevision`s.
-The `PackageVariant` resource provides a convenient primitive for all of those controllers, allowing a them to leverage a range of well-defined operations to mutate the packages as needed.
+Similarly, we can build different controllers to handle different ways in which we want to generate PackageRevisions.
+The PackageVariant resource provides a convenient primitive for all of those controllers, allowing a them to leverage a range of well-defined operations to mutate the packages as needed.